 The important thing to note is that even if you grant that these PCR tests are accurate, then all you are acknowledging is that they can detect whether DNA unique to the CLas bacteria is present within a tree.
 Only.
 PCR tests do not diagnose illness, sickness, disease.

 The CLas bacterium is not the HLB disease.
-But maybe the presence of CLas within a tree means that is also has the HLB disease?
+But maybe the presence of CLas within a tree means that it also has the HLB disease?

 Now I wanted to back up further and ask this question: How do we know that the CLas bacteria causes the HLB disease?
 That’s what I’d always been told: The ACP insects carry the CLas bacteria inside their bodies and inject the bacteria into citrus trees when they feed on them, thereby infecting the citrus trees.

 But then I went to U.C.
 Riverside’s page on Huanglongbing and discovered totally different language.
-It never claims that HLB is caused by CLas.
-In fact, it states explicitly that “it is improper to refer to the HLB-associated bacterium [CLas] as the “causal agent”, the “agent” or the “pathogen” of HLB.”
+(U.C.
+Riverside is one of the premier citrus research universities in the world.)
+Its page never claims that HLB is caused by CLas.
+In fact, it states explicitly that “it is improper to refer to the HLB-associated bacterium [CLas] as the ‘causal agent’, the ‘agent’ or the ‘pathogen’ of HLB.”
 This is because “in spite of many attempts,” the necessary scientific criteria to claim that CLas causes the HLB disease have not been met.
 (Specifically, Koch’s postulates have not been met.)
 CLas can only be said to be “associated” with HLB.

-So to be clear, authorities have been destroying citrus trees when they test positive for a bacterium that has not been shown to cause any disease.
+So to be clear, authorities have been destroying citrus trees when they test positive for the presence of a bacterium that has not been shown to cause any disease.

 I found that South Africans have studied this disease for many decades and performed numerous experiments aiming to figure out the cause.
 One 1965 paper by McClean and Oberholzer reported on and summarized many of these experiments.